Beginner surfer riding a wave

 To get started, schedule one or two sessions per week.
 Begin with a few warm-up laps to get acquainted with the pool and ensure your technique is spot on.
 Then launch into 30 minutes of swimming freestyle, taking breaks as needed.
 As you improve, you’ll should up your minutes and complete laps without breaks in between.

 Of course, swimming alone for long periods at a time can be a bit dull.
 Not only that but without someone pushing you, you might be inclined to drop off in pace and effort.
-If you’re learning to surf with a friend and intend on visiting our surf camps for beginners with them, persuade them to join you for a weekly swimming session.
+If you’re learning to surf with a friend and intend on visiting any of the surf spots for beginners with them, persuade them to join you for a weekly swimming session as a part of your workout routine.
 They’ll no doubt thank you for it when the surf starts pumping and they’re able to catch multiple good rides in one session.

 Yoga Surfcamp Portugal